Certificado Empadronamiento (register in your town)

 How to get the Registration Certificate

-An explanation and step by step guide how to get your Certificado Empadronamiento (register at townhall).
+The ‘Certificado Empadronamiento: an explanation and a step-by-step guide on how to get your Certificado Empadronamiento (register at Townhall).

 What is the Certificado Empadronamiento